ARCHER2-HPC/archer2-website/_courses/231101-efficient-parallel-io.md

 The course assumes an understanding of basic MPI programming in C, C++ or Fortran.
 Knowledge of MPI derived datatypes would be useful but not essential.

+All attendees will be given access to ARCHER2 for the duration of the course.

 ### Requirements:

 Participants must bring a laptop with a Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.) that they have administrative privileges on.